Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Nonlinear and Oscillatory Hazard Models via Higher-Order ODEs

 whose general solution is $h(t) = A \cos(\omega t) + B \sin(\omega t)$.

 Since this form oscillates around zero and may take negative values, we introduce a constant shift $(c)$ to ensure $h(t)>0$ for all $t$.
 We therefore consider the modified equation

 with solution

-The parameter $\omega$ controls the oscillation frequency, and $c$ is the baseline hazard level, capturing the persistent risk level that remains constant regardless of the cyclical fluctuations.
+\mbh{This formulation corresponds to a linear second-order system with purely oscillatory dynamics and no damping, resulting in sustained periodic behavior.
+Unlike damped oscillatory hazard models, which converge to equilibrium, this system does not admit a stable steady state and instead produces persistent fluctuations over time.} The parameter $\omega$ controls the oscillation frequency, and $c$ is the baseline hazard level, capturing the persistent risk level that remains constant regardless of the cyclical fluctuations.
 The oscillatory component has amplitude $R = \sqrt{A^2 + B^2}$, so the hazard fluctuates around $c$ with amplitude $R$.
 Given initial conditions $h(0)=h_0$ and $h'(0)=v_0$, the solution can be written as

 in which case the amplitude reduces to

 and the minimum of the hazard over time is therefore $\min_t h(t)=c-R$.
 For $h_0>0$, strict positivity of $h(t)$ for all $t$ is equivalent to